lukso-network/LIPs/LSPs/LSP-2-ERC725YJSONSchema.md

 As an example, a string could be interpreted in multiple ways, such as:

 - a single word, or a sequence of words (_e.g.: "My Custom Token Name"_)
-- an URL (_e.g.: "ipfs://QmW4nUNy3vtvr3DxZHuLfSLnhzKMe2WmgsUsEGPPFh8Ztp"_)
+- a URL (_e.g.: "ipfs://QmW4nUNy3vtvr3DxZHuLfSLnhzKMe2WmgsUsEGPPFh8Ztp"_)

 Using the following two LSP2 schemas as examples: